-The bulk of medical graduates elect to practice medicine in urban areas.
-This phenomenon is not surprising, given the financial incentives to practice medicine in metropolitan areas.
-Quite simply, there is not much in the way of motivation for medical practitioners to practice rural medicine.
-Unfortunately, the downside to this is that rural areas have been somewhat left behind in developing their healthcare systems.
+Every year, more medical graduates elect to practice medicine in urban areas than rural areas.
+This phenomenon is unsurprising, given the financial incentives to practice medicine in metropolitan areas.
+Quite simply, there is not much motivation for medical practitioners to practice rural medicine.
+Unfortunately, the downside is that rural areas have been somewhat left behind in developing their healthcare systems.

-What is not in doubt is that more needs to be done to improve rural medicine’s delivery and practice.
-If you are one of the thousands of medical graduates that our colleges churn out each year, you might want to rethink your decision.
-Practicing rural medicine is fast becoming viable for many medical graduates.
+Undoubtedly, more needs to be done to improve rural medicine’s delivery and practice.
+If you are among the thousands of medical graduates our colleges churn out each year, you might want to rethink your decision.
+Practicing rural medicine is becoming increasingly viable for many medical graduates.
 As a nation, medical care has come a long way and has advanced to unforeseen heights.
 However, our healthcare has seemingly been unable to tackle this problem of rural medicine effectively.
 Pursuing rural medicine would undoubtedly go a long way in alleviating this problem.

 Government agencies have long attempted to reduce and narrow the disparity between urban health care systems and rural medicine.
-To this end, it has created the National Rural Health Association and the Federal Office of Rural Health Policy, all tasked with assessing and proposing solutions.
-This organization has found that a multitude of factors is to blame for this situation.
+To this end, they have created the National Rural Health Association and the Federal Office of Rural Health Policy, all tasked with assessing and proposing solutions.
+This organization has found that a multitude of factors are to blame for this situation.
 Chief among them has been the sheer lack of doctors practicing medicine in rural communities and the lowered earning potential of rural families.

 The geographical distance between the people and primary healthcare givers is also troubling and is another critical factor contributing to this problematic situation.
-The unfortunate result has been a noticeable occurrence of preventable disease among rural households.
-Statistics put the number of Americans living in rural areas at 20% of the population.
+The unfortunate result has been a noticeable preventable disease among rural households.
+Statistics show that 20% of the population lives in rural areas.
 Therefore, the shortfall in rural medicine is quite significant and must be addressed appropriately and in a timely fashion.
 The health of more than 50 million Americans is at stake.

-No doubt, government agencies have attempted to tackle this problem with limited success.
-The U.S Department of Health has designated certain areas as Health Professional Shortage Areas.
-Tellingly, most of these areas are rural areas, making rural medicine one of the nation’s top concerns.
-The data and statistics collected have created an awareness of the challenges facing rural medicine.
+Government agencies have undoubtedly attempted to tackle this problem with limited success.
+The U.S. Department of Health has designated certain areas as Health Professional Shortage Areas.
+Tellingly, most of these areas are rural, making rural medicine one of the nation’s top concerns.
+The data and statistics collected have created an awareness of rural medicine’s challenges

 Our Role as Physicians